 The Houston Museum of African American Culture is dedicated to telling the story of Africans and African Americans in Houston and beyond.
 Located inside the Houston Museum District, HMAAC offers dynamic programming, lectures and exhibitions that involve people of color.
 There are also film series, educational classes and even worship services at the campus on Caroline Street.

 Downtown’s 20-acre Sam Houston Park opened more than a century ago and remains a proud oasis of living history in the city.
-The park mixes the great outdoors and museum spaces, which are open to the public, as well as historic homes, which can be toured through the Heritage Society.
+The park mixes the great outdoors and museum spaces, which are open to the public.
+Visitors can also tour historical houses restored by the Heritage Society.
 Sam Houston Park is open from dusk to dawn, daily, and admission is free.

 To download high-res images, visit photo gallery.